vohuynhquangnguyen/portfolio.codes-and-bytes/projects/linear-regression/readme.md

 with $\Phi(T_{\beta_1})$ is the cumulative distribution function of the test statistic $T_{\beta_1}$.

 * Confidence interval for $\beta_1$: the confidence interval is an interval where the true value of a parameter most likely lies if we repeat the estimation many times with different samples drawn from the same population.
-Hence, the $100(1-\alpha)\%$ confidence interval of the slope paramter, $\beta_1$, is given as:
+Hence, the $100(1-\alpha)\%$ confidence interval of the slope parameter, $\beta_1$, is given as:

 ```math
 \tag{1.10}
 \text{CI}_{\beta_1} = \hat{\beta_1} \pm |t_{\alpha/2, n-2}|\sqrt{s^2 / S_{xx}}
 ```

-Moreover, we can conduct a hypothesis test on the the intercept as follows:
+Moreover, we can conduct a hypothesis test on the intercept as follows:
 * Hypotheses: $H_0: \beta_0 = 0$ versus $H_a: \beta_0 \neq 0$ at the significant level $\alpha = 0.05$.
 We can interpret $H_0$ as follows: if $\beta_0$ is zero, the true regression line will pass through the origin.
 * Test statistic: the test statistic, likewise, follows the Studentized t-distribution with $n-2$ degree of freedom, and it is given as: